Aggravation of Pre-Existing Conditions and Injuries

 The attorneys at Hilley & Frieder, P.C., have decades of experience helping injured workers in Georgia obtain medical care, rehabilitation services and benefits.

-We have experience in pre-existing injury cases involving:
+We have experience in injury cases involving:

 - Back and neck injuries

 - Knee injuries

 - Carpal tunnel

 In your case, we will work diligently to establish a medical record that documents the aggravation of your injury and the care and services you need to recover to the fullest extent possible.

 Cases involving aggravation of pre-existing conditions and injuries present many complex medical and legal issues.
 You are entitled to benefits when work activities aggravate a pre-existing condition.
 However, you will be able to recover medical and lost wage disability benefits only to the point at which you are restored to the pre-aggravation condition.
 Permanent total disability benefits are limited to the loss of function due to the aggravation only.